thedude0606/options_copy_TB/DECISIONS.md

 - **Data Visualization Strategy**: Created a tabbed interface to organize different types of options data (chain, Greeks, historical) for better user experience and clarity.

 - **Error Handling**: Implemented comprehensive error handling in data retrieval functions to ensure the dashboard remains functional even if API calls fail.

+- **Flexible Dependencies**: Changed from strict version requirements to more flexible version specifications to prevent installation issues across different environments and Python versions.